-Mitigation and monitoring measures as set out in Chapter 6 (Traffic & Transport) identifies that impacts to general traffic and parking / loading are embedded into the Proposed Scheme as outlined in Chapter 4 (Proposed Scheme Description).
-The Proposed Scheme results in positive impacts for walking, cycling, bus and people movements and so no mitigation and monitoring measures are required for traffic and transport.
+Mitigation and monitoring measures in Chapter 6 (Traffic & Transport) identify that impacts to general traffic and parking / loading are embedded into the Proposed Scheme, as outlined in Chapter 4 (Proposed Scheme Description).
+The Proposed Scheme will result in positive impacts for walking, cycling, bus and people movement and so no mitigation and monitoring measures are required for traffic and transport.

-As set out in the mitigation and monitoring measures of Chapter 7 (Air Quality) no specific Operational Phase mitigation or monitoring measures for air quality are required as all ambient air pollutants will remain in compliance with the ambient air quality standards and the Proposed Scheme will have a generally neutral impact on air quality.
+As set out in the mitigation and monitoring measures in Chapter 7 (Air Quality), no specific Operational Phase mitigation or monitoring measures for air quality are required as all ambient air pollutants will remain in compliance with the ambient air quality standards and the Proposed Scheme will have a generally neutral impact on air quality.

-As set out in the mitigation and monitoring measures in Chapter 9 (Noise & Vibration) the range of noise level changes and overall noise levels calculated for traffic noise do not require any specific noise mitigation measures to be incorporated into the Proposed Scheme.
-No further noise mitigation measures are proposed for the new bus stops, as the overall noise context associated with the bus corridors is expected to improve with the transition of the bus fleet to electric and hybrid between the opening year and design year.
+As set out in the mitigation and monitoring measures in Chapter 9 (Noise & Vibration), the range of noise level changes and overall noise levels calculated for traffic noise do not require any specific noise mitigation measures to be incorporated into the Proposed Scheme.
+No further noise mitigation measures are proposed for the new bus stops, as the overall noise context associated with the bus corridors is expected to improve with the transition of the bus fleet to electric and hybrid vehicles between the Opening Year (2028) and the Design Year (2043).